husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 # :warning: Disclaimer :warning:

+## Ubuntu version
+Currently the only supported version of Ubuntu is Ubuntu 22.04 LTS, please make sure the image **Canonical Ubuntu 22.04 Minimal aarch64** is selected during the setup procedure.

+This is because changes was done in preparation to how timestamps will be handled prior to 2038.
+This was added last minute prior to the Ubuntu 24.04LTS release cycle feature feeeze, which unfortunately impacted `armhf` which we rely on here, more information can be found at the ubuntu mailing list: https://lists.ubuntu.com/archives/ubuntu-devel-announce/2024-March/001344.html

+## Box64 configuration

 This install script has now been updated with a configuration for box64 which has been tested to work for a few weeks and by different people using this guide.
 If you have made any changes to the `~/.box64rc` configuration file for the `[valheim_server.x86_64]` section, please remove it and run the setup script.